Taroko National Park │ Travel Taiwan

-I love the scenery and natural experience.
-But the driving into the Toroko always concerns me a little bit knowing Taiwan also has an earthquake, the stone may be falling from the top as well.
+Taiwan also has an earthquake, the stone may be falling from the top during the event.
 These are just a safety heads-up.
-Nonetheless, this is still one of the most popular tourist destinations in Taiwan for both local and foreign visitors, just be mindful.
+Nonetheless, Taroko National Park is most popular tourist destinations in Taiwan for both local and foreign visitors, just be mindful.
 Go Slow!

 There are two bus stations available, Hualien train station and Xincheng train station.
 Hualien train station has more buses scheduled, while Xincheng train station is closer to the Taroko Train Station.
 Bus schedules are available to download here.

 My favorite route is to take the Puyoma express train to Hualien station, tickets can be booked 14 days in advance online.
 Puyoma express train is hard to book even for the local, Good Luck!
 After arriving at Hualien Train station, we waited for our hotel shuttle bus right in front of the station.